scottblanc/whatifexplorer/docs/PRD.md

 ### 5.2 Graph Visualization

 The graph renders with causes above effects (top-to-bottom flow).
-Node shapes encode type: parallelograms for external inputs, rounded rectangles for intermediate variables, hard rectangles for terminal outcomes.
+Node shapes encode type: parallelograms for external inputs, rounded rectangles for intermediate variables, hard rectangles for terminal outcomes, and octagons for gatekeepers that filter or transform information flow.

 Zone colors group related variables.
 Each node displays its current mean value.
 The layout minimizes edge crossings while keeping the graph compact.